NickPGSmith/Cloudflare-DNS-Update/README.md

 ln -s /root/dnsupdate/dnsupdate /etc/cron.hourly/dnsupdate
 ```

-Alernatively, instead of the program checking/updateing once and exiting, it can be run in a loop mode by passing the number of mins of sleep time with the "-l" flag:
+Alernatively, instead of the program checking/updating once and exiting, it can be run in a loop mode by passing the number of mins of sleep time with the "-l" flag:

+...
-> dnsupdate -l 15
+dnsupdate -l 15
+...

+It may be convenient to run as a systemd service:

+Create file /etc/systemd/system/dnsupdate.service:

+...
+[Unit]
+Description=Update External DNS

+[Service]
+Type=simple
+Restart=always
+ExecStart=/usr/bin/python3 /root/dnsupdate/dnsupdate -l 15

+[Install]
+WantedBy=multi-user.target
+...
+systemctl enable dnsupdate
+systemctl start dnsupdate